Infrastructure Management

 export REDIS_URL=redis://localhost:6379

-For vector search.
-Without it, Sagewai falls back to in-memory vectors (fine for development).
+Required for vector search.
+Without it, Sagewai falls back to in-memory vectors, which is fine for development.

 Option A: Standalone binary